LucasBehrendt/tech-blog/README.md

   - [Start Bootstrap Blog Feed](https://startbootstrap.com/snippets/portfolio-one-column)

-- [This youtube series](https://www.youtube.com/watch?v=qwypH3YvMKc&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM) was a great inspiration for how to write automated tests in Django.
+- [This YouTube series](https://www.youtube.com/watch?v=qwypH3YvMKc&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM) was a great inspiration for how to write automated tests in Django.

 - [This article](https://simpleisbetterthancomplex.com/tutorial/2017/02/06/how-to-implement-case-insensitive-username.html) helped immensely when dealing with the bug of having duplicate usernames.